Skip to main content

 Can I self-host Multiloop like Kanka?

 Multiloop is a hosted web application.
 There is no self-hosted option.
 If data sovereignty is a primary concern, Kanka's self-hosting option may be relevant.
-Multiloop data is stored securely and can be exported.
+Multiloop includes machine-readable JSON export for core account data.